Career

 Enrolled agent vs CPA two women in business meeting

-CPAs have a well-earned reputation for being experts in accounting, compliance and finance management.
+Certified Public Accountants (CPAs) have a well-earned reputation for being experts in accounting, compliance and finance management.
 But they’re not the only ones who can help people make sense of tax issues and concerns.
-If you’re considering a career focused on assisting clients with tax-related issues, you may be weighing your options between enrolled agent vs CPA.
+If you’re considering a career focused on assisting clients with tax-related issues, you may be weighing your options between an Enrolled Agent vs CPA.

 But how does the Enrolled Agent (EA) role stack up against being a CPA?
-We compare how they differ and where they overlap so that you can feel confident and informed when planning your career.
+Know how differ and where they overlap so that you can feel confident and informed when planning your career.

 Before we dive into the details, let’s discuss the basics between an EA vs CPA.

-A Certified Public Accountant (CPA) is a tax professional who has met state licensing, education and training requirements that allow them to practice across private and public industries organizations.
+A Certified Public Accountant (CPA) is a tax professional who has met CPA state licensing requirements, education, and training requirements that allow them to practice across private and public industries organizations.

 An EA is a tax specialist authorized by the U.S. Department of Treasury to represent all taxpayers before the IRS.
-Their sole focus is being the go-to expert on tax laws to help clients navigate their cases with the IRS, like, for example, settling tax debt.
+Their sole focus is being the go-to expert on tax laws to help clients navigate their cases with the IRS, including everything from tax return preparation and counseling to optimize savings, to settling tax debt, to navigating an audit process.

-Both CPAs and EAs have comprehensive knowledge of the United States tax codes and can use their knowledge to represent their clients in audits, appeals and other matters with the IRS.
-Also, those with either the CPA license or their EA certification must adhere to strict ethical guidelines and requirements, and complete set amounts of continued professional education (CPE) during specified time periods to maintain their credential.
+Both CPAs and EAs have comprehensive knowledge of the United States tax codes and can use their knowledge to represent clients in audits, appeals, and other matters with the IRS.
+Also, those with either the CPA license or EA certification must adhere to strict ethical guidelines and requirements, and complete set amounts of continued professional education (CPE or EA CE, respectively) during specified time periods to maintain their credential.

 CPAs have a broader knowledge base in all facets of accounting while EAs only focus on tax.
 Not only is this reflected in their background, even their credentials limit their scope.
 CPAs are granted unlimited representation rights to assist clients in tax-related matters as well as with audits, risk assessment, business valuation and financial planning.
 However, CPAs are only allowed to practice in the state where their current license is held except for states that accept CPA mobility for limited practice.